 Inside is Naim’s new streaming platform, which has been developed by the company’s engineers over three years.
 It is also found in the second-generation Mu-so and Uniti products, right up to the £20,000 flagship ND 555.
 Processing power is increased tenfold from the first Mu-so Qb for even greater speeds and musical accuracy.

 You won’t be short of streaming options, either, thanks to the vast array of features included here.
-There is now Chromecast Built-in and Apple AirPlay 2 alongside Bluetooth for streaming from a device, as well as Spotify Connect, Roon Ready, internet radio and Tidal, the latter with a 90-day free trial.
+There is now Chromecast Built-in and Apple AirPlay 2 alongside Bluetooth for streaming from a device, as well as Spotify Connect, Tidal Connect, Roon Ready and internet radio.

 The Mu-so Qb 2nd Gen comes with its own remote, so once set up, you can control it without necessarily being glued to your smartphone or tablet, but it’s worth at least using the app to choose your sound profile whenever you move the speaker: Naim has developed three pre-set EQs for whether the Mu-so Qb is near a wall, in the corner or out in the middle of the room.